THE CONCEPT – You, INC.

 Whether consciously or subconsciously, our primary objectives in the Consumer Loop become numbness and feeling good.
 We want instant gratification with little to no regard for future consequences of current actions.
 This creates deviation from the path to our vision.
 We consume people/places/things/processes until the immediate pleasure derived is exhausted.
 We then drift until we hit the next gimmick/quick fix/new obsession and we repeat the process.
 I believe addiction, cynicism, stagnation, depression and a litany of other psychological struggles can originate and/or proliferate in the Consumer Mindset.

 Growth is the goal.
-Progress in life seems to be what many of us are after.
 The Learner Mindset is in opposition to the consumer mindset and I believe it offers opportunities for growth no matter where we are on the spectrum of human experiences:

 We learn the things necessary to reach our vision.
 Based on new knowledge, we put together what we perceive to be sustainable plans.
 We execute and refine our strategies as we pay attention to what our behaviors produce.
 As we refine, we find potential gaps in our understanding and see places where our vision needs adjustment: